Skip to main content

-Authentication and Setup Issues
+Authentication and setup issues

 These problems usually occur early, during initial setup or while trying to connect using OAuth or API keys.

-OAuth Errors or Failures
+OAuth errors or failures

-What to do: If you experience unpredictable behavior with OAuth-based setup, please open a support ticket or report the issue in the Pollinators Slack Community.
+What this means: Some OAuth clients behave inconsistently across environments or platforms, which can interfere with MCP authentication.
+What to do: If you experience unpredictable behavior with OAuth-based setup, open a support ticket or report the issue in the Pollinators Slack Community.
 We are actively working to improve compatibility and appreciate your input.

 • Confirm that you are using the correct endpoint: